-At Treehuggers, we happily plant and care for three varieties of Spruce trees, Red Maple and Red Oak, as well as Balsam Fir – a tree almost as iconic to the Canadian landscape as the Maple leaf.
-Spruce trees are available 6-14 feet tall.
-Maple and Oak are available 10-20 feet tall.
+At Treehuggers, we happily plant and care for many varieties of Spruce trees, Maple’s,Oak’s and cedars.
+Spruce trees are available 4-8′ feet tall.
+Maple and Oak are available 10-16′.
+Our black cedars range in size between 2-8′.
 Prices vary, please contact us for pricing.
 We would be pleased to show you our trees and help you pick out the one that is just right for you!
 By appointment only.

-Along with tree sales, for wholesale and retail, we offer tree installation services, including post holes, tree spade services, tree relocation, small excavating services and of course, Christmas Trees.
+Along with tree sales, for wholesale and retail, we offer tree installation services, including post holes, tree spade and skid steer services, tree relocation, small excavating services and of course, Christmas Trees.

 Tree Care Tips